Sudhansh6/Stock-Analysis/README.md

 **Mark Up Phase** - After all the stocks are bought, short term traders sense the occurrence of a support.
 These factors tend to take the stock price higher.
 This is called the mark up phase.
 During the Mark up phase, the stock price rallies quickly and sharply.
 The most important feature of the mark up phase is the speed.
 Because the rally is quick, the public at large is left out of the rally.

 **Distribution Phase** - Finally when the stock price reaches new highs (52 week high, all time high), the news reports turn optimistic, business environment suddenly appears vibrant, and everyone (public) wants to invest in the markets.
 This is when the distribution phase occurs.
 The judicious investors who got in early (during the accumulation phase) will start offloading their shares slowly.
 The public will absorb all the volumes off loaded by the institutional investors (smart money) there by giving them the well needed price support.
-The distribution phase has similar price properties as that of the accumulation phase.In the distribution phase, whenever the prices attempt to go higher, the smart money off loads their holdings.
+The distribution phase has similar price properties as that of the accumulation phase.In the distribution phase, whenever the prices attempt to go higher, the smart money offloads their holdings.
 Over a period of time this action repeats several times and thus the resistance level is created.

-**Mark Down Phase** - Finally when the institutional investors (smart money) completely sell off their holdings, there would no further support for prices, and hence what follows after the distribution phase is a complete sell off in the markets, also known as the mark down of prices.
+**Mark Down Phase** - Finally when the institutional investors (smart money) completely sell off their holdings, there would be no further support for prices, and hence what follows after the distribution phase is a complete sell off in the markets, also known as the mark down of prices.

 Completing the circle, what follows the selloff phase is a fresh round of accumulation phase, and the whole cycle repeats again.
 It is believed that that entire cycle from accumulation phase to the selloff spans over a few years.